Anirud2002/Arrivee/README.md

 # Arrivee

 A mobile-app that lets you set location based reminders.
-[Download](https://testflight.apple.com/join/Jr8SZOcO)
+[Test Beta Version](https://testflight.apple.com/join/Jr8SZOcO)

 ## Who is this app for?